Quantum DeepONet: Neural operators accelerated by quantum computing: Methods

+\end{enumerate} In this scheme, the error of the estimating $y_j$ is independent of the dimension of the problem $r$.
+As the tomography circuit has depth $\mathcal{O}(n)$, the tomography process maintains a complexity of $\mathcal{O}(n/\delta^2)$ where $\delta$ is the tomography error and $1/\delta^2$ is the number of measurements.
+The scale of the tomography error is further explained in Section~\ref{sec: finite-sampling}.

 When the output dimension is smaller than the input dimension ($m<n$), the tomography circuit is still the same, but only the information of bottom $m$ qubits are finally considered.
-In other words, the $\vect{e}_j$ in Eq.~\eqref{equ: tomography} refers to $j$th unary state for the bottom $m$ qubits.
-Consequently, the output $\sum_{i} W_{ij}x_{i}$ is restricted to size $m$.
+In other words, the $\vect{e}_j$ in Eqs.~\eqref{equ: tomo-state} to \eqref{equ: tomography} refers to $j$th unary state for the bottom $m$ qubits.
+Consequently, the output $\sum_{i} W_{ji}x_{i}$ is restricted to size $m$.